jitsucom/jitsu-ios/Readme.md

 ### Send screen event
 You can send an event from a screen in one line.
-This event will contain screen info as well as event data.
+This event will contain screen title and screen class as well as event data.
 ```swift
 analytics.sendScreenEvent(screen: someVC, name: "screen appeared", params: ["foo": "bar"])
 ```